Deep Learning Algorithms for Hedging with Frictions: Conclusion and Looking-forward

 \section{Conclusion and Looking-forward}

-This paper studies the optimal hedging problems in frictional markets with general convex transaction costs on the trading rates, and propose a simple pasting algorithm to fully utilize the leading-order asymptotic formula and the deep learning-based algorithms.
-Under the smallness assumption on the magnitude of the transaction costs, the leading order approximation of the optimal trading speed can be identified through the solution to a nonlinear SDE.
+This paper studies the optimal hedging problems in frictional markets with general convex transaction costs on the trading rates, and propose the ST-Hedging algorithm to fully utilize the leading-order asymptotic formulas and the deep learning-based algorithms.
+Under the smallness assumption on the magnitude of the transaction costs, the leading-order approximation of the optimal trading speed can be identified through the solution to a nonlinear SDE.
 Models with arbitrary state dynamics generally lead to a nonlinear FBSDE system, but we can still solve the optimization numerically through learning-based algorithms.
-We implement the FBSDE solver and the deep hedging algorithms and compare their performances with the leading order approximation.
+We implement the FBSDE solver, the Deep Hedging algorithms and the ST-Hedging algorithms and compare their performances with the leading-order approximation.
 The leading-order approximation works well under long trading horizons, while it deviates from the ground truth by a significant amount only shortly before maturity.
-On the other hand, the FBSDE only performs well under short trading horizons, while it fails to work in long trading horizons.
-In contrast, the deep hedging algorithm has stable and reliable performance for short and moderately long trading horizons, while it starts to get unstable when the trading horizon is getting too large.
-In addition, the hyperparameter tuning of the deep hedging algorithm becomes inefficient when the model has more sophisticated dynamics.
-Therefore, we propose our algorithm when the time horizon is large to paste the leading-order asymptotic formula and learning-based algorithms together with time threshold $O(\sqrt{\lambda}/T)$.
+The FBSDE solver only performs well under short trading horizons, while it fails to work in long trading horizons.
+In contrast, the Deep Hedging algorithm has stable and reliable performance for short and intermediate trading horizons, while it starts to get unstable when the trading horizon is getting large.
+In addition, the hyperparameter tuning of the Deep Hedging algorithm becomes inefficient when the model has more sophisticated dynamics.
+With the development of transfer learning concept and the initial choice given by $O(\sqrt{\lambda}/T)$, the proposed ST-Hedging algorithm fully utilizes the leading-order asymptotic formula and learning-based algorithms.
+Indeed, ST-Hedging shows the best performance in all our experiments, with a drastically reduced training time.
+Moreover, the success of ST-Hedging algorithm shows great potential in model-based algorithms, to leverage the knowledge from the domain experts and the accuracy of learning-based algorithms.
 This work is also a preliminary documents for learning-based numerical solution to frictional equilibrium models.